 Building Unbreakable Focus: Teaching Your Dog Reliable Eye Contact

 Building a strong and reliable connection with your dog is at the heart of effective training.
 One of the most powerful tools for strengthening that connection is teaching your dog to offer eye contact on request.
 This deceptively simple skill acts as a “reset button,” a direct line of communication between you and your dog that dramatically increases the chances of success with other commands.
+What it can do is take what I call a dog’s “Propensity for Compliance” and increase it!
+The likelihood they can listen and respond to a command becomes much higher the moment they turn their attention away from the other thing and toward you.

 In this introductory lesson, we’ll explore the purpose behind eye contact, the goals of the exercise, and step-by-step activities to start building this essential skill.